junguler/m3u-audiobooks/README.md

 <br>

 ## What kinds of audio books do you plan to include?
-all kinds of different stuff, i'm planning to support this repo extensively, feel free to request different genres or author and i'll try my best to include them here
+all kinds of different stuff, i'm planning to support this repo extensively, feel free to request different genres or authors and i'll try my best to include them here

 <br>